 Dir.
 Jacob Frössén, 2019, Sweden, 74 mins

 After a failed relationship with a Swedish girl in the summer of 1971, Klaus Dinger returns home to Düsseldorf.
-Here he finds solace in the drums and lives out his longing for one day to regain his lost love.
+Here he finds solace in the drums and lives out his longing to one day regain his lost love.
 In a repetitive, hypnotic beat, he visualised the feeling of never giving up and let his heartache pulse out through bands like NEU! and La Düsseldorf.
-The unique beat, "motorism", quickly got infected in the music world.
+The unique beat, "motorism", quickly infected the music world.
 Through archival material and personal interviews with musicians such as Iggy Pop, Bobby Gillespie (Primal Scream), Gudrun Gut, Kim Gordon (Sonic Youth), Wolfgang Flür (Kraftwerk) and Stephen Morris (Joy Division/New Order), filmmaker Jacob Frössén follows the fascinating tracks of Klaus Dinger.

 Doc’n Roll Film Festival is supported by the BFI using funds from the National Lottery to grow audience appetite and enjoyment for a wide range of independent British and international films.